-Lindiwe Sibanda serves on a number of advisory boards, including Chairwoman of the Consultative Group of International Agriculture Research Centers (CGIAR) System Board and SDG 12.3 Champions.
+Lindiwe Sibanda serves on a number of advisory boards, including Chairwoman of the Consultative Group of International Agriculture Research Centers (CGIAR) System Board and Council Chair of the National University of Science and Technology (NUST), Zimbabwe.
 She previously served as Co-Chair of the Global Alliance for Climate Smart Agriculture (GACSA), Rome, Italy.